 According to Stanford, when indoor humidity rises above 50%, there is an increased likelihood of mold and bacterial growth.
 And with the automatic control of a whole house humidifier, this isn’t something you will need to worry about.

-These pads are typically in the $10 range, and can be swapped out in a minute or two.
+The maintenance is almost non-existence except for this once a year evaporator panel change.
+These panels are typically in the $10 range, and can be swapped out in a minute or two.

 That’s about it.
 Once a year, you will have to do a few minutes of maintenance for the rest of the year.

 With portable whole home humidifiers, the maintenance is more of an ongoing thing.
 It is generally recommended to clean a portable humidifier every two weeks and to also add an anti-microbial agent to the basin.

 Besides this two week cleaning schedule, you will also have to regularly fill the basin with water.
 How often depends on the size of the basin, and how often it is used.

 Read Also: The Best Washable HVAC Filters (Review)